These Are The Top Scotch Whisky-Consuming Countries In The World

 It comes as no surprise that Scotch whisky sales in the US saw a high spike of 12.6 percent to record 126 million bottles sold as against 112 million bottles in 2020.

 Defined by value, the US consumed the most Scotch whisky in 2021.
-According to the SWA report, exports to the US stood at GBP 790 million (RM 3.8 billion) — more than double that of second-placed France.
-The US, thus, contributed 79 percent of the total GBP 1,000 million, or 1 billion (RM 4.9 billion) export value of Scotch whisky in North America in 2021.
+According to the SWA report, exports to the US stood at GBP 790 million — more than double that of second-placed France.
+The US, thus, contributed 79 percent of the total GBP 1,000 million, or 1 billion export value of Scotch whisky in North America in 2021.

 While the figure was 8 percent higher than in 2020, it was still 26 percent less than the 2019 value.